ugrid-conventions/ugrid-conventions/src/conformance.md

 section 2.6.1.
 However, the definition of UGRID release numbers is not yet finalised.

 [^10]: Providing stable statement references allows conformance statements to evolve without invalidating earlier versions of a checker program.
-We also provide a linkable anchor for each one.
+We also provide a linkable web anchor for each one.

+[^11] if a mesh does not share any element dimensions with other meshes, it follows that it also will not share any element coordinates or connectivities with other meshes.

+[^12] invalid 'lookalike' attributes, which are not defined by UGRID, include such as :
+  "node_face_connectivity", "boundary_coordinates", "boundary_dimension" or "node_dimension".

+[^13] for checking purposes, the identity of a connectivity is actually defined by the referring attribute in the parent mesh.
+   However, if the connectivity is correctly formed, then its `cf_role` value will always be the same as this  -- cf:[R303](#R303).

+[^14] the 'indicated mesh' of a location-index-set is the mesh named in its `mesh` attribute

+[^15] in the present [latest CF version][cf_current_version] the only `cf_role` terms defined are the discrete-geometry types : `timeseries_id`, `profile_id` and `trajectory_id`

 [volume_status]: https://github.com/ugrid-conventions/ugrid-conventions/issues/53#issuecomment-832138564
 [cf_conformance]: http://cfconventions.org/cf-conventions/conformance.html "CF Conventions Conformance pages"
 [cf_conventions]: https://cfconventions.org/ "CF metadata conventions"
+[cf_current_version]: https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html "CF version 1.9"
 [flake8_codes]: https://flake8.pycqa.org/en/4.0.1/user/error-codes.html
 [pycodestyle_codes]: https://pycodestyle.pycqa.org/en/2.8.0/intro.html#error-codes